vvscode/docs/docs/video/video-for-android/video-android-sinch-client.md

 ---
-title: "Sinch Client Video API Android"
+title: Sinch Client Video API Android
-excerpt: ""
+excerpt: ''
 ---
 The *SinchClient* is the Sinch SDK entry point.
 It is used to configure the user’s and device’s capabilities, as well as to provide access to feature classes such as the *CallClient*, *MessageClient* and *AudioController*.